 I love the practice of body sensing.
 This is the practice I start my day with.
 I now wonder how I ever did without it.

 The effects later in the day are often profound.
-I feel delight for no reason.
+I feel delighted for no reason.
 I am living in the present moment.
 I am a Mr. Duffy returned home to the experience of living in a body in Full Presence (David Whyte)

-Body scanning wakes you up.
+Body scanning guided meditation wakes you up.

 It is for this writer the foundational practice for cultivating embodied spirituality.
 It takes you out of one of the key reasons for suffering both personally and collectively.
-This is your obsession with over thinking.
+This is your obsession with overthinking.

 I use this practice when I need a quick boost of energy.
-I use it for managing anxiety especially when I am running workshops.
+I use it for managing anxiety, especially when I am running workshops.
 I use this practice because I really love it.

 I am not on any medication.
 I pay attention to my body on a daily basis through body sensing and inner body awareness exercises.
 I give it the attention it deserves.